 It has been pointed out that the desire of power and domination as it manifests in aggression, violence and war may be related to fear (see, for example, Forest 2016: The Root of War is Fear).
 Mooji said that desire and fear rule the world.
 How can we deal with desire and fear (and other deep seated emotions such as anger, pride, jealousy, and denial)?
 Besides psychotherapy, various types of meditation such as, for example, mindfulness meditation can be helpful in overcoming these widespread afflictions (see Mindfulness Meditation at the end of Chapter 2 and other types of meditations at the end of the other chapters of this book on Wholeness, Fragmentation, and the Unnamable).
 In The Book of Secrets, Osho (2010) described and commented on 112 meditation techniques.
 Tolle (2004) and Kelly (2015) also offered exercises that allow us to glimpse the infinite spaciousness and freedom that lies beyond thought.
 Mooji gave us one exercise that provides all the help we need, which is an invitation to freedom.

-But so far desire remains a big stumbling block.
-Not only the desire of growth (growth fetishism of capitalism), power and domination, but desire in general seems part of the human condition, may eventually lead to our demise.
+Thus the desire of growth (growth fetishism of capitalism), power and domination, which is part of the human condition, may eventually lead to our demise.
 Desire means desiring something and desiring something else not to be (in Buddhist terms: grasping (attachment) and aversion).
 Even apart from biological necessities such as food and water, many might argue that it is impossible to live without desire.
 But one may be enslaved in it or playful with it.
 Rajneesh (1984: 329-333) pointed out that the problem is not desire as an energy but desire of objects.
 Since no object can completely fulfill our desire but rather stifle it as it changes, it seems wiser to focus on the energy of desire instead on its object.
 This energy connects us to universal energy and thus objectless desire may be the doorway to infinity beyond space and time and the thinking mind, beyond ideas and the names attached to them.